 A postgraduate law qualification has helped Keziah Gitonga pursue her passion for social justice by taking up a role with the British Red Cross.

-Since completing the LLM Law Framework in 2015, Keziah has joined the charity as a Service Co-ordinator within the International Family Tracing Team.
+Since completing the LLM Law Framework, Keziah has joined the charity as a Service Co-ordinator within the International Family Tracing Team.
 The team helps to connect people in the UK with family members separated as a result of war, natural disaster or migration.
 Keziah works with individuals across three counties in the North West of England.